harness/developer-hub/docs/platform/Governance/14_Policy-as-code/using-policy-enforcement-on-pipeline-steps.md

 *Note: Entity type is custom because the step we are enforcing is a custom object type.*

-By setting the policy on step users' can now access the outputs and inputs of a step and enforce policy on them.
+By setting the policy on step users' can now access the outputs and inputs of a step and enforce the policy on them.

 ![](docs/platform/Governance/14_Policy-as-code/static/policyset-sample.png)

-#### Step 3: Add Policy Set to Step
+### Add a policy set to a step

-You will need to add your policy set to your step in order for the policy engine to evaluate the outputs of the step and provide a judgement.
+You will need to add your policy set to your step in order for the policy engine to evaluate the outputs of the step and provide a judgment.

 Navigate to the *advanced section* of the step and select the *policy enforcement* accordion.